 He said nothing.
 That was the one time he was speechless and without a comeback.
 We had been friends for a long time, since our first years of college when we met in the computer lab, and he always had something to say.

-Even though a lot of people don’t think so, life in the United States is clean and easy for us, and most people don’t settle down until their late 20s.
+Even though a lot of people don’t think so, life in the United States is clean and easy for us, and most people don’t settle down until their late twenties.
 Bill Clinton, despite his indiscretions, has sustained and even improved this comfort and peace, but Bush is working hard to change it.
 The threat of war is looming, and I can’t get behind him.

 Chad snorts at a joke I made jolting me; gosh, it wasn’t that funny.
 Despite our disagreement, we have fun, after a few drinks.
 We turn our discussion to our friends, work, and anything that won’t stir up too many emotions.
 Chad drives me home and as we sit in the car, I can feel him wanting something, maybe needing something.
 Oh no, I started this, but I can squirm out of any real physical contact, at least for tonight.

-“Well, thank you, I had fun, I have an early morning, so I’ll call you, “I say.
+“Well, thank you, I had fun, I have an early morning, so I’ll call you,” I say.
 Then, horror of horrors, my hand gets a mind of its own and clenches, my arm raises toward him.
 A fist bump?
-He looks at me like I have three heads and slowly moves his hand to fist bump me back.
-At the last second, I pull my hand away and say, “Psyche!”
+He looks at me like I have three heads and moves his hand to fist bump me back.
+At the last second, I pull my hand away.
+“Psyche.”
 At least I didn’t jellyfish it.

-I get out of the car and replay my exit from Muhammad’s car minus the stumble and the shame.
+We find the car and head to me home.
+We park up and I get out.
+I replay my exit from Muhammad’s car minus the stumble and the shame.
 He drives off too quick.
 Did the tires screech?

 I’m walking up to my apartment’s door a little slumped.
 Embarrassing.
 As I lift my gaze, I see Chase is there.
 I haven’t seen him in two years.
 He’s lying on the cement, passed out, with my mail in his hand.
 I poke him with my toe until he groans and wakes up.